How Marriage Got Me Out Of Severe Debt

 I cried when I told him.
 My struggle with money was no longer about my ability to purchase a car, pay off my student loan debt, or replenish my winter wardrobe.
 There was so much more at stake.

 For the first time in our lives, we were both putting huge chunks of our income toward mortgage payments on our one-bedroom condo.
+We were saving to buy a house in two or three years and, when that happened, we planned on starting a family.

-Big goals, made even bigger by the fact that almost a year before, Michael had put his trust in me, giving me the go-ahead to leave my full-time job and pursue the freelance lifestyle I had always wanted.
+Big goals, were made even bigger by the fact that almost a year before, Michael had put his trust in me, giving me the go-ahead to leave my full-time job and pursue the freelance lifestyle I had always wanted.

-Every frilly skirt, every piece of hand-painted furniture, every pair of Alfani peep-toe shoes had taken us further away from our most important goals.
+I was disgusted with myself, remembering all the confidence he had placed in me.
+Every frilly skirt, every piece of hand-painted furniture, and every pair of Alfani peep-toe shoes had taken us further away from our most important goals.

 As someone who purported to be self-sufficient, I knew I had to fix this problem myself.
 And in order to do that, I had to surrender my financial autonomy.
 I handed all my credit cards over to Michael.